vegetarian recipes site header

-Filter coffee Drip Coffee - South Indian coffee
+Filter coffee - Drip Coffee recipe

 The coffee powder used to make coffee:

-Though coffee powder is available ready to use, many house wives still roast coffee beans at home and grind them every morning.
 That is because the aroma and taste of freshly roasted and ground coffee is better than the pre ground coffee powder.
 And the traditionalists do not like to compromise on the taste of their everyday coffee.

 Some use special coffee grinders and mixers for grinding coffee beans.
 Others like me use the readily available coffee powder.
 Many use only the pure coffee powder to make their coffee.
 But many also prefer the chicory added coffee powder.
 The ratio of coffee to chicory varies from 70-30 to 80-20 depending on the personal choice.

-Filter coffee using coffee filter or Coffee Maker:
+Filter coffee using coffee filter or Coffee Maker

-The south Indian filter coffee is made using the metal coffee filter.
-Though electric coffee makers are used by some, the stainless steel coffee filters are manual filters and are more commonly used.
+Though electric coffee makers are used by some, the stainless steel coffee filters which are manual coffee filters and are more commonly used.

 The electric filters may have paper mesh or a stainless steel fine mesh for filtering the coffee decoction.
 The stainless steel filter consists of two pots placed one above other.